 Operations Entebbe represented a dramatic rewrite of a similar terrorist hijacking incident four years earlier at the Munich Olympics, which ended in the brutal torture and murder of the entire Israeli olympic team after German authorities botched a half-hearted attempt to rescue them and forbade Israeli intelligence forces from intervening.

-Just as the German authorities had failed during the Munich Massacre, the Uganda incident’s Egyptian and PLO-brokered negotiations came to naught and the US and Europe produced no meaningful solutions either.
+Just as the German authorities had failed during the Munich Massacre, the Egyptian and PLO-brokered negotiations of the Uganda hijacking incident came to naught, and the US and Europe produced no meaningful solutions either.
 Israel’s bold decision to flout international law with Operation Entebbe was handsomely rewarded, and this set a new precedent.

 The triumph of muscle over diplomacy in this episode catalyzed a long-term shift away from compromise-based multilateral solutions toward heavy-handed unilateral action.
 The steady conciliatory tone of Israel’s then liberal Prime Minister Yitzhak Rabin began evolving toward the hawkish give-no-quarter approach of today’s Benjamin Netanyahu – whose very brother is remembered as the sole Israeli military casualty from Operation Entebbe.

-Israel was created to protect the Jewish people, but even that was not possible while limited by the pesky rules of the international community; and so a rogue state was born.
+Israel’s self-reported raison d’être was to guarantee the safety of the Jewish people, but even that, it soon discovered, was not possible while limited by the pesky rules of the international community; and so a rogue state was born.